 Where the manga data comes from

 Manga Vault uses its own curated catalog for all manga information — series, volumes, ISBNs, covers, metadata.
-We do not query external services (like Google Books or ISBNdb) at runtime.
+We do not query third-party services (like Google Books or ISBNdb) at runtime.
 Here’s why and what that means for you.

 How our catalog works